Warren County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Warren County, Ohio, encompasses a mix of suburban communities and rural areas south of Dayton, with its county seat in Lebanon.
-Multiple courts operate within the county, each generating records that residents, attorneys, and members of the public may need to access for legal, personal, or professional purposes.
-Individuals looking for court records in Ohio can begin by consulting the relevant clerk’s office, visiting a courthouse in person, or using one of the electronic case-search tools maintained by the courts.
-OhioCourts.us may also help users locate publicly available case information across the state’s judicial system.
-The sections below describe each major category of Warren County court record, the offices that maintain them, applicable fees, and the methods available for searching or requesting copies.
+Warren County, Ohio, is a mix of suburban communities and rural areas south of Dayton, with its county seat in Lebanon.
+Several courts operate within the county, each generating records that residents, attorneys, and members of the public may need for legal, personal, or professional purposes.
+Start by identifying which court handled the case, then use one of the electronic search tools, visit the courthouse in person, or contact the appropriate clerk's office.
+OhioCourts.us may also help you locate publicly available case information across the state's judicial system.

 How to Look Up a Court Case in Warren County?

-Warren County’s judicial system includes the Court of Common Pleas (General Division), the Domestic Relations Court, the Probate and Juvenile Court, the Warren County Court, three municipal courts, and several mayor’s courts.
-Each court tracks its own caseload, but the primary custodian of Common Pleas records is the Clerk of Courts, while the County Court and the Probate Court each maintain their own filing systems.
+Warren County's judicial system includes the Court of Common Pleas (General Division), the Domestic Relations Court, the Probate and Juvenile Court, the Warren County Court, three municipal courts, and several mayors courts.
+Each court tracks its own caseload.
+The primary custodian of Common Pleas records is the Clerk of Courts, while the County Court and the Probate Court each maintain their own filing systems.

 Online case-search portals

-The most efficient way to locate a case is through one of the county’s two main online databases:
+The most efficient starting point is one of the county's two main online databases:

 • Common Pleas Court Case Inquiry — covers civil, criminal, and domestic relations matters filed in the General Division.
-Case histories are available for filings dating back to May 1991; for cases between 1980 and May 1991, only case numbers and captions appear, and fuller details may require an office visit.
-The docket updates at least three times during each business day and once overnight.
+Case histories go back to May 1991; for cases between 1980 and May 1991, only case numbers and captions are available, and an office visit may be needed for fuller details.
+The docket updates at least three times each business day and once overnight.

 • Warren County Court Record Search — covers criminal, traffic, and civil cases handled by the County Court.
-Users can search by party name, case number, citation number, vehicle tag, or driver’s license number.
+Search by party name, case number, citation number, vehicle tag, or driver's license number.

-Both portals are free to use.
-When searching by name, entering a first and last name is typically sufficient.
-Optional filters allow narrowing results by date range, court type, cause of action, party type, division, or statute number.
+Both portals are free.
+When searching by name, a first and last name is typically enough.
+Optional filters let you narrow results by date range, court type, cause of action, party type, division, or statute number.

 In-person access

-Any member of the public may visit the courthouse where the record is maintained during business hours.
-The County Court also provides a public-access computer terminal; users must present a business card or government-issued ID and sign a registration log before using it.
+Any member of the public may visit the courthouse where the record is held during business hours.
+The County Court also provides a public-access computer terminal — you'll need to present a business card or government-issued ID and sign a registration log before using it.

 Mail and phone requests

-Written requests may be directed to the clerk’s office responsible for the case type.
-Include the case number (if known), party names, and a self-addressed stamped envelope for return of copies.
-Paper copies cost $0.05 per page for photocopies, and certified copies from the Common Pleas Clerk are $1.00 per page.
+Written requests can be directed to the clerk's office responsible for the case type.
+Include the case number if you have it, the party names, and a self-addressed stamped envelope.
+Paper copies cost $0.05 per page for photocopies; certified copies from the Common Pleas Clerk are $1.00 per page.
 Actual postage costs are added for mailed responses.

 Key court locations